supergreenlab/SuperGreenLive2/README.md

 You'll need an interface connection setup with wifi or ethernet.
 Open a terminal either through a screen+keyboard or a ssh session.

-First thing is to enable camera interface, this is done throuhg `raspi-config`, type in the terminal:
+First thing is to enable camera interface, this is done through `raspi-config`, type in the terminal:

 ```sh
 sudo raspi-config